Carreau/phd-dissertation/parts/part2.rst

 described in :cite:`Carvalho2013a`.
 Profilin is conserved at 4°C for a few month and keep on ice for daily use.

-..
-Wild-type human profilin in pMW expression vector is transformed into Rosetta
-..
-2(DE3) pLysS and expressed in 2 l of LB plus antibiotics overnight at 308C with
-..
-1 mM isopropyl thiogalac- topyranoside (IPTG).
-Cells are lysed and sonicated in
-..
-50mM Tris-Cl pH 7.5, 50 mM sucrose, 10 mM EDTA, 5 mM DTT, 1 mM
-.. phenylmethanesulfonylfluoride (PMSF), 2 M urea and complete EDTA-free protease
-.. inhibitor cocktail (Roche), then centrifuged at 100 000g for 1 h.
-Supernatants
-.. are collected and bound to DEAE- 52 cellulose beads for 1 h.
-Flow through
-.. containing profilin is dia- lyzed against 20 mM Tris-Cl pH 8.0, 20 mM KCl, 1 mM
-..
-EDTA and centrifuged for 20 min at 100 000g.
-Supernatants are filtered through
-.. a 0.2 mm filter and purified by size exclusion over a HiPrep 16/60 Sephacryl
-..
-S-200 HR column in the dialysis buffer.
-Profilin is collected and again
-.. purified over the Superdex 75 column in the same buffer.
-Profilin is stored at
-..
-4°C.

 Arp2/3
 ======